Correspo Home

 Item:

 When Medellin Drug Cartel Leader Pablo Escobar was killed in 1993 (gosh, that’s 30+ years, now…feels like yesterday) and his lavish estates were let go to ruin, a small handful of hippos escaped from a zoo in one of them.
 They flourished in the tropical wilds of Colombia, and have become a serious hazard to people and other wildlife.
 Authorities set out capture or kill them, but their half-hearted efforts have not been effective, and the population is reportedly still growing.
-This is rather like the Burmese Python infestation of the southern swamps in the US. which has reportedly reduced the populations of other critters like deer sharply.
+This is rather like the Burmese Python infestation of the southern swamps in the US. which has reportedly sharply reduced the populations of other critters like deer.
 The snakes are apparently fighting things out with alligators in some areas.
 It will be interesting to see what the next ten years bring.

 Item: